ndenStanford/ml-mesh/projects/docs/03_serve.md

 component:
 - `serve`
   - contains build section of compilation image
+- `serve-serve-model`
+  - contains the container run command to execute serving
 - `serve-download-model` (optional)
   - used to download model artifact (if applicable)
 - `serve-unit`